Former DEA agents talk Pablo Escobar and the war on drugs

 “We present this as a lesson in history,” Murphy said.
 “Tonight is about telling you the truth.
 The purpose of sharing this with young people is because they weren’t around when it happened, and it’s a significant part of world history.”

-Essentially, Peña and Murphy were sent to Columbia as DEA agents assigned to disassemble the Medellin cartel and take down Escobar, in cooperation with the Colombian National Police.
+Essentially, Peña and Murphy were sent to Colombia as DEA agents assigned to disassemble the Medellin cartel and take down Escobar, in cooperation with the Colombian National Police.

 “Our philosophy was that when you go after an organization, you have to go after everybody in it,” Peña said.
 “In other words, you have to dismantle the organization, not just one person.”